Ascendzor/aws-node-websockets/readme.md

+# node-aws-websockets-example

-Hola, this project is a simple minimal implemention of serverless websockets on AWS.
+Hola, this project is a simple minimal implemention of serverless websockets in node on AWS .

 Important files are:
 - `serverless.yml`